symfony/symfony-docs/cookbook/configuration/pdo_session_storage.rst

-The only significant disadvantage of the Doctrine DBAL session storage comparing it with ``PdoSessionHandler`` is that you can only configure the name of the table used to store sessions, but not its column names.
+The only significant disadvantage of the Doctrine DBAL session storage comparing it with ``PdoSessionHandler`` is that you can only configure the name of the table used to store sessions but not its column names.

 DBAL Session Storage configuration example: